 (i) Flammable chemicals must be stored away from potential sources of ignition.

-(ii) Chemicals which could interact in a hazardous manner such as oxidizers, catalysts, and solvents, must be stored per manufacturer's instruction.
+(ii) Chemicals which could interact in a hazardous manner such as oxidizers, catalysts, and solvents, must be segregated in storage.

 (iii) All chemicals must be stored in accordance with the manufacturer's directions.